mboroff/testbuildn1mmdashboard/README.md

 Using SSH run raspi-config and activate the VNC Interface and set the VNC display resolution to 1280 x 720.

 Reboot the pi.
-Awhen it boots back up use VNC Viewer to access the Pi.
+When it boots back up use VNC Viewer to access the Pi.

 To use:
     1) Download the files to /home/pi/Downloads and use file manager properties on the zip file to extracte the files.